Relativistic k-fields with Massless Soliton Solutions in 3+1 Dimensions

 \section{Abstract}

-In this paper, an extended Klein-Gordon field system is introduced in $3+1$ dimensions.
-It leads to a single zero rest-mass non-topological solitary wave solution.
-It is shown that this special massless solitary wave solution is energetically stable, that is, any arbitrary deformation above its background leads to an increase in the total energy.
-In other words, its energy is zero and is a minimum among the other solutions.
+In this work, the relativistic non-standard Lagrangian densities ($k$-fields) with massless solutions are generally introduced.
+Such solutions are not necessarily energetically stable.
+However, in $3+1$ dimensions, we introduce a new $k$-field model that results in a single non-topological massless solitary wave solution.
+This special solution is energetically stable; that is, any arbitrary deformation above its background leads to an increase in the total energy.
+In other words, its energy is zero which is the least energy in all solutions.
 Hence, it can be called a massless soliton solution.
-For such a massless solution, if it is considered a rigid object, the influence of any tiny interaction causes its speed approaches the speed of light immediately.
-Moreover, we introduce another model to show how the extended Klein-Gordon model can behave as a stability catalyzer, and guarantees the stability of a non-zero rest-mass solution.